sagemath/sagetrac-mirror/src/doc/en/developer/coding_basics.rst

 -  A **one-sentence description** of the function.

    It must be followed by a blank line and end in a period.
 It describes the function or method's effect as a command ("Do this", "Return that"), not as a description like "Returns the pathname ...".
+Keep it as short as possible.

+- A **detailed description** (optional).

+  This part might include definitions, reference to the literature (see also the REFERENCES block described below), explanations, etc. It can be several paragraphs long.

--  An **INPUT** and an **OUTPUT** block describing the input/output of the function.
-This is not optional.
+- **INPUT** and **OUTPUT** describing the input/output of the function.
+These blocks are mandatory only if the input or output is not clear from the description.

    The INPUT block describes all arguments that the function accepts, and the OUTPUT section describes its expected output.
+The OUTPUT block can also mentioned the errors that the function can possibly raise.

    1. The type names should be descriptive, but do not have to represent the exact Sage/Python types.
 For example, use "integer" for